-- 7.5.2 In addition to the requirements specified in 7.5.1, firms may be audited on a voluntary basis against the requirements listed in Section 12, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships. - 7.5.3 Compliance of firms with the requirements set out in 7.5.1 and 7.5.2 is confirmed by the Certificate of Firm Conformity (CC Π) which is issued and endorsed in accordance with the requirements of 3.4 to 3.7, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+- 7.5.2 Compliance of firms with the requirements set out in 7.5.1 is confirmed by the Certificate of Firm Conformity (CC Π) which is issued and endorsed in accordance with the requirements of 3.4-3.7 of Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships. - 7.5.3 The firm shall demonstrate that its activity is performed in the area indicated in the request.